mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 ## Model Evaluation

+### Type of learning
+In the Bosch project, the model outcomes or predictions are generated through a supervised learning approach, where the goal is to predict whether a manufactured part is defective or not.
+Although the modeling task is framed as a regression problem in terms of learning continuous probability scores, the final output is evaluated using a classification framework.
+Specifically, the expected output of the selected model is a confusion matrix, which helps assess the model’s performance by showing the number of True Positives, True Negatives, False Positives, and False Negatives.
+This allows the team to measure how effectively the model identifies defective parts while minimizing false alarms.
+Through this supervised learning setup, the model learns from labeled historical production data to make accurate predictions on new, unseen parts.

 ### Logistic Regression and Decision Tree does not make the cut
 Logistic L1 is a completely ineffective model here.
 It collapses to predicting only the majority class.
 Low RMSE (0.0756) but useless in terms of classification metrics (especially recall/F1).
 The model is predicting all negatives (never predicts “1”).
 Since there are true positives in the data (115 positives), this means it completely missed them.
 Hence Recall = 0 and Precision = 0.
 Therefore, the logistic regression L1 cannot be used to make any predictions.